Maryam0330/TechnoHacks-EduTech-Tasks/README.md

    dataset from Kaggle.
 I have used Python libraries such as NumPy and Pandas to complete this task.

-   Calculated the mean (average) using Pandas `mean()` function, median (middle value) using Pandas `median()` function and standard deviation (dispersion in a set of data points) of the numeric  columns using Pandas' `mean()` function.
+   Calculated the mean (average) using Pandas `mean()` function, median (middle value) using Pandas `median()` function and standard deviation (dispersion in a set of data points) of the numeric  columns using Pandas `std()` function.
 Calculated the mode (most frequent value) of the numeric columns using SciPy's `mode()` function.

 3. [Task 3 : **Remove Duplicates** -](https://github.com/Maryam0330/TechnoHacks-EduTech-Tasks/blob/main/Task%203/remove_duplicates.ipynb)